 Among the injuries that someone can sustain in an accident, traumatic brain injuries (TBI) are the most severe.
 Brain injuries occur more often than many people realize.
-The Center for Disease Control and Prevention (CDC) estimates that nearly 1.5 million people suffer a traumatic brain injury every year.
+The Centers for Disease Control and Prevention (CDC) estimates that nearly 1.5 million people suffer a traumatic brain injury yearly.

 While there has been much medical research regarding the diagnosis and treatment of traumatic brain injuries in recent years, these can still leave patients and their families dealing with the consequences and complications for years.What is a Traumatic Brain Injury?